laggingreflex/clock-tasks/README.md

 # Clock Tasks

 A minimalist time tracking application that helps you understand where your time goes.
 Click tasks to start tracking, click another to switch.
-Simple, visual, and syncs with Google Drive.
+Simple, visual, and syncs to the cloud.

 ## Features